On the Terminal Location Uncertainty in Elliptical Footprints: Application in Air-to-Ground Links: Introduction

 \subsection{Contribution}

-Without loss of generality, we focus on an outdoor air-to-earth network with a UAV as the Tx, though the analysis can be adapted to other wireless systems with slight modifications.
-We investigate two scenarios where the intersection with the ground creates elliptical footprints, and randomly placed users are assumed.
-In summary, the current study provides the following significant advancements:
+Although several application studies are mentioned, such as UAV communications, satellite links, and high-speed railways, this paper specifically focuses on UAV-based air-to-ground communications.
+Consequently, the wireless channel is modeled using the Nakagami-$m$ fading distribution, which offers a flexible and widely accepted representation of small-scale fading in UAV environments.
+We investigate two scenarios where the intersection with the ground creates elliptical footprints and randomly placed users are assumed.
+In summary, the current study provides the following significant advances:

-\begin{itemize} \item \textbf{First scenario: Random Rx location for tilted Tx radiation}: We consider an airborne Tx equipped with a directional antenna radiating downwards at a specified angle to form an elliptical footprint on the ground where a randomly placed user exists.
-We derive novel closed-form expressions for the probability density function (PDF) and cumulative distribution function (CDF) of the random distance between the Tx and the Rx positions in terms of simple and easy-to-evaluate functions. \item \textbf{Second scenario: Random Rx location for vertical Tx radiation}: We repeat the analysis for an airborne Tx equipped with a directional antenna radiating vertically downwards to the ground.
-The provided expressions of the distance metrics offer insight into the statistical properties of the Tx-Rx distance and can be used in the design and analysis of any wireless system with similar characteristics. \item \textbf{Application in UAV communications}: as a case study in both scenarios, we deduce the signal-to-noise (SNR) statistics and evaluate the outage performance of a UAV-to-ground communication link under the assumption of Nakagami-$m$ fading.
+\begin{itemize} \item \textbf{First scenario: Random Rx location for tilted Tx radiation}: We consider an airborne Tx with an ideal directional antenna radiating downwards at a specified angle to form an elliptical footprint on the ground where a randomly placed user exists.
+We derive novel closed-form expressions for the PDF and CDF of the random distance between the Tx and the Rx positions in terms of simple and easy-to-evaluate functions. \item \textbf{Second scenario: Random Rx location for vertical Tx radiation}: We repeat the analysis for an airborne Tx with a practical directional antenna radiating vertically downward to the ground.
+The expressions provided for the distance metrics offer insight into the statistical properties of the Tx-Rx distance and can be used in the design and analysis of any wireless system with similar characteristics. \item \textbf{Application in UAV communications}: as a case study in both scenarios, we deduce the SNR statistics and evaluate the outage performance of a UAV-to-ground communication link under the assumption of Nakagami-$m$ fading.
 We compare the two scenarios and provide a series of figures in a clear and organized manner to highlight the results.
-The presented findings provide valuable insights into the performance of similar wireless systems in fading environments. \end{itemize}
+An MU scenario is considered, and performance is evaluated against the number of users.
+The findings presented provide valuable information on the performance of similar wireless systems in fading environments. \end{itemize}